VisionBox AI Linux 2024-09-26

 apt install nvidia-jetpack

-There are also meta-packages available which can be used to install the development or the runtime components only:
+There are also meta-packages available which can be used to install specific development or runtime components only:

 See also: List of JetPack Debian Packages